dianetc/zigthesis/README.md

 Similar to falsify in Hypothesis, you give it a predicate and a specification for how to generate arguments to that predicate and it gives you a counterexample.

-Currently, tests can be added in `src/main.zig`.
-An example,
+Currently, test cases can be added in `tests/test_falsify.zig`.
+To get started run `zig build test` in your terminal.

+An example test and output,

 ``` zig
     zigthesis.falsify(struct {